mlukasek/RGBMatrixNS/README.md

 Very preliminary version, not suitable for end users.
 More proof of concept than usable product.

+All credentials (WiFi and Nightscout) are in arduino_secrets.h, this file has to be edited and updated to your info.

 Used components:
 Adafruit Feather M0 WiFi with ATWINC1500 (PRODUCT ID: 3010)
 Adafruit RGB Matrix Featherwing Kit - For M0 and M4 Feathers (PRODUCT ID: 3036)